dckc/finquick/README.md

 Another kind of webkey authorizes downloading transaction data from paypal using scripted browsing, provided you have signed in to paypal with a browser such as Google Chrome and allowed the browser to save your password.

+The budget web UI has a Settings tab where you can set this up.
+But this is what's going underneath:

 To create a PayPal webkey, give your paypal login.

     $ paypal=@`node server -make ofxies.makePayPal login123 | tail -1`